VMware’s Gelsinger dismisses OpenStack for enterprise

 The software is also an opportunity for VMware to penetrate the service provider market, which is he says the company has not focused heavily on in the past, he added.

-- Linksys and ZyXEL Launch Enterprise 802.11ac Access Points
+- Netgear and ZyXEL Introduce Enterprise WLAN Controllers and Access Points